Justice Isa’s ‘absence’: the real story

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: What is the inside story of Justice Qazi Faez Isa’s much-discussed absence from any Supreme Court bench this week?
-Why has such a senior judge of the apex court confined himself to chamber work?
 The media has widely reported that the country’s highest court did not include Justice Qazi Faez Isa in any bench for the week commencing February 15.
-Media reports have said that the roster of sittings for judges issued by the Supreme of Pakistan for next week -- from February 13 to February 19 -- does not include the name of Justice Qazi Faez Isa in any of the benches that have been constituted.
-The official website of the apex court shows the constitution of five regular benches, one larger bench and six special benches -- none of which includes the name of Justice Isa.
+Media reports have said that the roster of sittings for judges issued by the Supreme of Pakistan for next week — from February 13 to February 19 — does not include the name of Justice Qazi Faez Isa in any of the benches that have been constituted.
+The official website of the apex court shows the constitution of five regular benches, one larger bench and six special benches — none of which includes the name of Justice Isa.

 The real picture, however, is quite different from what it is being made out to be.
 A well-placed source close to Justice Qazi Faez Isa confided on Monday to The News that the Supreme Court had, in fact, constituted a two-member bench comprising Justice Qazi Faez Isa and Justice Syed Mansoor Ali Shah for the week commencing February 15, 2021.